trufflesecurity/how-to-rotate/content/docs/introduction/getting-started.md

 ---

 This project is sponsored by Truffle Security, the creators of [TruffleHog](https://github.com/trufflesecurity/trufflehog).
-The initial 19 tutorials align to the API keys and secrets that we see leaked most commonly.
+The tutorials align to the API keys and secrets that we see leaked most commonly.
 We welcome PRs for new key rotation tutorials.
 If there is a SaaS provider that you'd like to document the key rotation process for, please follow our [CONTRIBUTING](https://github.com/trufflesecurity/how-to-rotate/blob/main/CONTRIBUTING.md) guidlines.

 ## About Truffle Security